AWS Control Tower: What You Need To Know

 - Optional: Can be used to limit access, but aren't forced to be enabled like mandatory guardrails.

-Everything within AWS Control Tower can be managed from a dashboard that lets you see a variety of information.
+Everything within the service can be managed from a dashboard that lets you see a variety of information.
 From the dashboard, you can see all of the accounts, users, and guardrails.

 The Benefits of AWS Control Tower